Overcoming Menopause in My 30s

 After surgery, the hot flashes began

 I remember waking up from surgery and learning I had a total abdominal hysterectomy.
 The following day the provider asked me if I had any hot flashes overnight.
-I then learned due to my age.
-My menopausal symptoms would be more severe.
-I inquired if I would start hormones but was not.
+I then learned that, due to my age, my menopausal symptoms would be more severe.
+I asked whether I would be started on hormones, but I was not.
 When I was discharged, I ordered a silver bell to ring for assistance at home.
-I shortly ordered a small table fan after getting home.
+Then I ordered a small table fan.
 The hot flashes were severe.

 Going through menopause at 32

 Combatting hot flashes was an easy fix while at home.
 But I soon had to overcome insomnia, lack of attention, and irritability.
-Another life-changing thing was I no longer had a menstrual cycle.
-I went and bought books to learn how to make it through my new way of life.
-I wanted to know what natural things or lifestyle changes I could make.
+Another life-changing thing was that I no longer had a menstrual cycle.
+I bought books to learn how to make it through my new way of life.
+I wanted to know what natural approaches I could try or lifestyle changes I could make.
 Menopause is different for every woman, and my journey has been one big fun lesson.

 The challenges that come with menopause

-The challenging thing with menopause is the way that it impacts my weight loss and gain.
-It has been a challenge working out and trying to keep weight off.
+One challenge with menopause is the way that it has impacted my weight loss and gain.
+It has been a struggle to work out and keep weight off.
 I worked to lose nearly 50 pounds prior to my cancer diagnosis.
-But since the surgery, I have struggled and gained much of the weight back.
-I am still working to determine what will work best for me.
-I read once that a high-protein diet worked best, and another said fasting works, as well.
+But since the surgery, I have gained much of the weight back.
+I am still working to determine what approach will be most effective for me.
+I read once that a high-protein diet worked best, and another source said fasting works as well.
 My goal is to do what will be best for me and my health journey.
 For now, I try different things by the month to see if it makes a difference.
 So far, the Mediterranean diet showed the best results for me.

 It has been an adjustment, but I make light of my menopause because I know what I have been through with my cancer journey.
-Wearing a fan around my neck at work, keeping active, and having fun with different foods are how I manage.
+Wearing a fan around my neck at work, keeping active, and having fun with different foods are ways I manage.
 I continue to read different perspectives from women going through menopause because it is a fascinating experience.
-About 2 years in, I can safely say that for every symptom I had, there was a resolution.
+I am about 2 years in and I can safely say that for every symptom I had, there has been a resolution.

 Join the conversation